shyroni222-art/kimestry_app/README.md

 The project is organized into two main parts:

 - `backend/` - Contains the Python FastAPI application and all backend services
-- `frontend/` - Reserved for the frontend application (to be implemented)
+- `frontend/` - Contains the React frontend application with pipeline benchmark leaderboard

 ## Backend